 - you provided the personal information to us yourself;

 - we are processing the personal information either based on your consent or because it is necessary for the performance of a contract; and

 - the processing is carried out by automated means.

 We will provide your personal information free of charge in a structured, commonly used and machine-readable form.

 Automated decision making and profiling

-You have the right not to be subject to a decision which is based on automated processing and which produces a legal (or similarly significant) effect on you.
+You have the right not to be subject to a decision which is based solely on automated processing, and which produces a legal (or similarly significant) effect on you.
 In certain circumstances where automated decision making is used, you will be provided with an opt-out option by way of an alternative means of processing.

 We will tell you about any automated decision making that affects you.
 You have the right to:

 - express your point of view; and